What is Vascular Dementia?

 Vascular dementia, also known as multi-infarct dementia, is the second most common cause of dementia in older adults.
 While it is not as widely known as Alzheimer?s, many people may not be aware of the signs of vascular dementia when they are faced with the signs and symptoms.
 However, it does attribute to 15 to 20% of dementia cases in older adults.

 Unfortunately, vascular dementia is difficult to diagnose because it is rather complex in nature.

-This can happen when the vessels that supply blood to the brain become narrowed or blood.
-While some people suffering from a stroke will get vascular dementia—it doesn’t happen with every stroke patient.
+This can happen when the vessels that supply blood to the brain become narrowed or blocked.
+While some people suffering from a stroke will get vascular dementia?it doesn?t happen with every stroke patient.

 What are the Symptoms of Vascular Dementia?

 While vascular dementia can be relatively difficult to diagnose, there are some significant signs and symptoms to be on the lookout for.

 - Issues concentrating

 - Inability to follow instructions

 However, these symptoms can be similar to those presented in Alzheimer?s related dementia.
 One of the biggest differences in these two types of dementia is vascular dementia impairs coordination or balance.
 Typically, people with vascular dementia will have issues walking or balancing, especially early on.
 While this can be a symptom with Alzheimer?s dementia, that typically doesn?t occur until much later in the progression of this disease.

 These symptoms often get worse during a stroke.
 Typically, when diagnosing this type of dementia, doctors look for symptoms that progress noticeably and quickly, while dementia associated with Alzheimer?s tend to progress at a slow and steady pace.